open-cogsci/osdoc/content/pages/manual/response/keyboard.md

 - *Leave the field empty.* If you leave the *Correct response* field empty, OpenSesame will automatically check if a variable called `correct_response` has been defined, and, if so, use this variable for the correct response.
 - *Enter a literal value.* You can explicitly enter a response, such as 'left' in the case of a KEYBOARD_RESPONSE item.
 This is only useful if the correct response is fixed.
-- *Enter a variable name.* You can enter a variable, such as '[cr]'.
+- *Enter a variable name.* You can enter a variable, such as '{cr}'.
 In this case, this variable will be used for the correct response.

 ## Allowed responses